microsoft/MixedRealityToolkit-Unity/Documentation.ja/Tools/ControllerMappingTool.md

 ## Using the controller mapping tool

-To get started with the controller mapping tool, navigate to **MixedRealityToolkit.Tools\RuntimeTools\Tools\ControllerMappingTool** and open the **ControllerMappingTool** scene.
+To get started with the controller mapping tool, navigate to **MRTK/Tools/RuntimeTools/Tools/ControllerMappingTool** and open the **ControllerMappingTool** scene.
 Once the scene has been loaded, the project can either be run in the editor, using play mode, or built and run on a device.

 To examine Unity's mappings for a controller: